- Left-hander Madison Bumgarner agrees five-year, $85-million deal with Arizona Diamondbacks

 Just as they did a year ago when they unloaded All-Star first baseman Paul Goldschmidt in a trade to the St. Louis Cardinals, the Arizona Diamondbacks once again made a splash in the off-season by signing former World Series MVP Madison Bumgarner.

 But though bringing the left-hander in on a five-year, $85-million deal from National League West rival the San Francisco Giants keeps the Diamondbacks ticking over in social media circles, it doesn’t do a whole lot to improve their 2020 World Series odds.
-While MyBookie has lowered their odds to +5000 to win the Fall Classic, down from an average high of +8000 at the start of this month, there are still only five teams in all of baseball with worst odds, and only two of those are in the NL.
+Their odds improved to +5000 to win the Fall Classic, down from an average high of +8000 at the start of this month.
+There are still only five teams in all of baseball with worst odds, and only two of those are in the NL.

 2020 World Series Odds